 - You have any signs of infection, such as redness, swelling, warmth, increased tenderness, oozing of pus from the wound, or fever.

-- You have bleeding that hasn't stopped after 15 minutes of pressure or you think you may have a broken bone, nerve damage or other serious injury.
+- You have bleeding that hasn’t stopped after 15 minutes of pressure or you think you may have a broken bone, nerve damage, or another serious injury.

-- You have diabetes, liver or lung disease, cancer, acquired immunodeficiency syndrome (AIDS), or other conditions that weaken your ability to fight infection.
+- You have diabetes, liver or lung disease, cancer, have an immunodeficiency syndrome (AIDS), or other conditions that weaken your ability to fight infection.

-- Your got your last tetanus shot more than five years ago.
+- You got your last tetanus shot more than five years ago.
 If so, you may need a booster shot.

 How Will the Doctor Treat My Dog Bite Wounds?